pavanmahi/Invisi_Hide/README.md

 # InvisiHide - Secure Steganography Web Application

+## 🌐 Live Demo

+You can access the live version of the InvisiHide web application [here](https://invisihide-frontend.onrender.com).

 ## 🔍 **Project Overview**

 InvisiHide is a web application designed for secure steganography, allowing users to embed and extract hidden text or images within cover images.
 The project ensures data privacy with password protection and a user-friendly interface.
 Built using React.js for the frontend and Python Flask for the backend, InvisiHide leverages OpenCV for image processing and NumPy for efficient data handling.